opentensor/old-docs/src/nested/TheDataset.md

 The Genesis Dataset is a Bittensor’s current language modeling dataset consisting of a set of smaller datasets combined together.
 Currently, it contains 1500 GiB of unlabeled text.

-Servers in Bittensor are valdiated for their ability to understand the text contained in the Genesis Dataset.
-To do this, Validators query Servers who must produce [embeddings](Glossary.md#embeddings) and [token predictons](Glossary.md#next-token-prediction) in response.
+Servers in Bittensor are validated for their ability to understand the text contained in the Genesis Dataset.
+To do this, Validators query Servers who must produce [embeddings](Glossary.md#embeddings) and [token predictions](Glossary.md#next-token-prediction) in response.
 Scores derived from these responses determine the incentives Servers see, thus guiding the network to understand the dataset better.

 ## Storage